The Shadow Land

 Beyond that minor flaw, I have a deep appreciation for this book, because it really draws the reader in, and explores a lesser known, but very tragic aspect of post-WWII communist revolutions: life in the gulags, and how arbitrarily people were classified as enemies of the state.
 It explores how human beings process personal tragedy and heart ache, and what we do to survive in the face of bitter adversity and insurmountable odds.
 Because Kostova sees Bulgaria as an adoptive homeland, she does an excellent job of bringing to life the various types of people one would find there when traveling abroad, and is very sensitive to the legacy of the damages done by the communist regime.
 For those who love historical fiction, or who thirst for books that will prompt deep and introspective thinking, this is a book that cannot be missed.
 Just don’t read it before bed if you want to sleep soundly!

-Meghan is a high school U.S. History teacher, military wife, devoted dog mom, and coffee connoisseur.
-She currently resides in the Pensacola, Fl area, where she lives with her husband and three rescue dogs.
-When not hanging out with her little family, she enjoys traveling and reading good books, whether on the beach or in a hammock high up in the mountains.
+Meghan is a high school U.S. History teacher, military wife, devoted mom to three dogs and a little girl, and a coffee connoisseur.
+She enjoys traveling, hiking, and reading good books, whether on the beach or in a hammock high up in the mountains.